qpv-research-group/solcore5/docs/source/Solvers/QWunit.rst

 		From the perspective of the PDD solver, the actual bandgap and electron affinity of each layer depend on the energy levels, i.e. the minimum energy for electrons is not the band edge of the conduction band, but the ground confined level.
 The same applies to holes, being the actual band edge the maximum between the ground states of light holes and heavy holes (see :ref:`figure-QWunit`).

 		In this method we modify that by creating an effective electron affinity and band gaps for all layers in the QW.
-For the barriers, the electron affinity and band gap are the same than in bulk, modified by the kp calculation, if necesary.
+For the barriers, the electron affinity and band gap are the same than in bulk, modified by the kp calculation, if necessary.
 For interlayers, it depends on what is higher, the bandedges of the interlayer or the confined carrier levels.

-		It requires as input kp should be used to recalculate the band positons and effective mases ('use_kp=True') and the output of the Schrodinger solver.
+		It requires as input if kp should be used to recalculate the band positions and effective masses ('use_kp=True') and the output of the Schrodinger solver.

 	.. py:method:: RecalculateDensityOfStates()